JOURNAL OF A COFFIN DODGER CHAPTER A

 His voice had an edge to it as he concluded.

 'I don't think I've met that young bloke.
 Is he new?'
-Ray asked.

 'Trainee nurse, been here, what, eight or nine months?'
 Adrian replied as he looked at Chris, who nodded.